Fatemeh-ameri/Machine-Learning-with-Jadi/README.md

 # Machine Learning with Jadi

-This repository contains implementations of various **machine learning algorithms** developed while taking a practical machine learning course on the MaktabKhooneh platform.
+This repository contains implementations of various **machine learning algorithms** developed while taking a practical machine learning course on the **MaktabKhooneh** platform.

-The goal of this repository is to practice core machine learning concepts through hands-on projects using Python.
+The purpose of this repository is to practice core machine learning concepts through hands-on experiments using Python and common machine learning libraries.

 ---